317 Conklin Hall

 - Independent Study: African American History and Education Prior to the Civil War

-- Presenting the Past: Public Histories of Slavery for the 21st Century
+- Public Histories of Slavery for the 21st Century

 - Public History: Community Engagement and Site-Specific Storytelling

 - Independent Study: African American Memory and Counter-Memory

 The Museum On Site

 Co-founded in 2008 by Lyra Monteiro and Andrew Losowsky

 The Museum On Site is dedicated to helping people understand their worlds through site-specific, free public experiences that share ideas and information in accessible and stimulating ways.